Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain

-Due to the lack of ideal pulse, the rectangular pulse $\Pi_{T_0}(t)$ has been widely adopted in current OTFS studies\cite{viterbo_twc_2018}, which is the TLOP for the CP-free OFDM with $\mathcal R=1$.
+Due to the absence of ideal pulse, the rectangular pulse $\Pi_{T_0}(t)$ has been widely adopted in current OTFS studies\cite{viterbo_twc_2018}, which is the TLOP for the CP-free OFDM with $\Delta R=1$.
 Recall that for the CP-free OFDM, some vacant edge subcarriers are necessary to suppress the OOBE, as mentioned in Section \ref{unload_subcarrier}.
 Since OTFS relies on CP-free OFDM, OOBE is also an inevitable practical issue for OTFS \cite{shen2022error}.
+Furthermore, the severe bandwidth leakage invalidates the intended nominal bandwidth $\frac{M}{T_0}$ and the associated delay resolution $\frac{T_0}{M}$, which the OTFS signal was designed to align with.
 However, letting $\mathcal X[\hat n,\hat m]=0$ for a part of $\hat m, 0\le \hat m \le M-1$ may break the inherent connection between $X[m, n]$ and $\mathcal X[\hat n,\hat m]$ governed by the ISFFT precoder in (\ref{isfft}), as $X[m, n]$ is drawn from a QAM constellation.
 Also, the absence of CP and CS in CP-free OFDM makes the windowing-based OOBE mitigation methods infeasible, while letting $g(t)$ in (\ref{xtotfs}) be a spectrally compact pulse leads to severe performance degradation \cite{viterbo_tvt_19} due to loss of orthogonality.
 Furthermore, it is noteworthy that from (\ref{ddm}), the expected 2D convolution may be \emph{unachievable}, considering the phase terms induced by the time-varying path gains.